carlcurtis/voting-app/readme.md

 ## Assumptions
-This is being preformed on OSX and you a `id.rsa.pub` file.
+This is being preformed on OSX and you have a valid `id.rsa.pub` file.

 The repository will be cloned into your home directory